 An anti-reflective coating on the outside of lenses helps to reflect some of the UV rays outward away from the eye.
 However, this feature also helps to thwart issues with glare, which can generate vision problems for some low-vision patients.

 Let’s Talk About Low Vision in Charlotte, NC

 Low vision issues can have an effect on your life, but there may be ways we can help.
-Reach out to us at the office of Dr. Edward Paul, OD, PhD to schedule an appointment for help.
+Reach out to us at The Low Vision Centers of North Carolina to schedule an appointment for help.